gkapfham/python-talk-abstracts/pyohio_2021_textcat_spacy.md

 possible for the people who watch the presentation to recreate all aspects of it for their own talks and videos.
-The presenter will also offer another repository that contains all the presented source code segments in the context of a realistic Python program that uses both Typer and Poetry.
-This third GitHub repository will include, for instance, the instructions needed to install the project's dependencies with Poetry, run the program to illustrate the command-line interface built with Typer, and use Poetry to first build the project's binary source and wheel archives and then publish the project to PyPI.
+The presenter will also offer another repository that contains all the presented source code segments in the context of a realistic Python program that uses spaCy and Streamlit to create a chatbot.
+This third GitHub repository will include, for instance, the instructions needed to install the project's dependencies and then take steps to create, train, and deploy the convolutional neural network that classifies the text that a human sends to a chatbot.
+Software developers can use this third GitHub repository as a starting point for their own chatbots that integrate with third-party platforms such as Twilio or Slack.

 ## Talk Objectives